Ondsel-Development/website/blog/2024-10-30/shutdown.md

 As such, there is no point in releasing v2024.3.
 However, we are not abandoning the FreeCAD community.
 Brad will continue hacking in the CAM workbench, Pierre will likely continue working on Assembly and Sketcher, and Pieter will keep working on varsets and variant parts thanks to grants issued by the FreeCAD Project Association.
 All future contributions to FreeCAD by our former team members will now go directly to the upstream project.

-We have yet to submit a few improvements to FreeCet, namely the reloadable objects feature, which we strongly believe should be a core feature.
+We have yet to submit a few improvements to FreeCAD, namely the reloadable objects feature, which we strongly believe should be a core feature.
 We will submit this as a PR to upstream.

 ## What happens to the user base